bitofhope/aylmao/README.md

 Usage
 -----

 Create a file containing the microcode in the form of ones and zeros.
 NB! *Not* a binary file, but plaintext zeros and ones.
+Any other characters can be used for comments.

-run using `./aylmao-git -sv microcodefile`
+run using `./aylmao-cli -sv microcodefile`